scionproto/scion/doc/protocols/scion-header.rst

 HFCount
     The number of total HopFields.

-Reservation ID
+Reservation ID Suffix
-    Uses 16 bytes.
-Either an E2E Reservation ID or a Segment Reservation ID, depending on `S`.
-If :math:`S=1`, the Segment Reservation ID is padded with zeroes until using all 16 bytes.
+    Uses 12 bytes.
+Either an E2E Reservation ID suffix or a Segment Reservation ID suffix,
+    depending on `S`.
+If :math:`S=1`, the Segment Reservation ID suffix is padded with zeroes until using all 12 bytes.

 Expiration Tick
     The value represents the "tick" where this packet is no longer valid.